- help your body use energy

 - herbal or vitamin supplements

-Chemicals called nitrates may cause your thyroid to absorb too much iodine.
+Chemicals called nitrates your thyroid to absorb too much iodine.
 This can lead to an enlarged thyroid and hyperthyroidism.

 - processed meats (sausage, bacon, salami, pepperoni)